 The Religious Worlds of New York summer institute helps K-12 teachers teach creatively and effectively about the everyday lives of diverse faith communities.
 The institute brings teachers from throughout the United States to New York City, where they work with leading scholars of religion, meet with diverse religious leaders, visit local houses of worship, explore the religious life of the city, and develop their own curriculum projects.
 This combination of classroom and community-based education introduces teachers to American religious diversity, helps them distinguish between academic and devotional approaches to the study of religion, and gives them the pedagogic tools they need to teach about contemporary lived religion.

 The Religious Worlds Institute is a project of the Interfaith Center of New York, in partnership with Union Theological Seminary, and with support from the National Endowment for the Humanities.
-The institute has met five times since 2012, and will meet again in July of 2022.
+The institute has met six times since 2012, and will meet again in July of 2024.

 This website will tell you about the summer institute, including a selection from the overwhelmingly positive participant evaluations of our previous institutes.
 The site also includes resources for teaching on religious diversity, which can enrich your students’ understanding of religion even if you’re not able to join our next institute.
 Don’t hesitate to contact us if you have any questions about the institute, or if you’d like to chat about the study of religion in K-12 schools.